ocaml-flambda/flambda-backend/jane/doc/extensions/modes/syntax.md

 ```

 ## Modules
-Support for modules with modes is being worked on and not ready for compnay-wide adoption.
+Support for modules with modes is being worked on and not ready for company-wide adoption.
 For the few use sites, the syntax should be self-explanatory.
 More documentation will come
 as it becomes ready.